-I do keep in mind, however, that some credit cards limit how often you can earn a sign-up bonus.
-You can earn a ton of sign-up bonuses over the years through various card issuers, but you do have to follow the rules if you want to play the game.
+I do keep in mind, however, that some credit cards limit how often you can earn a welcome bonus.
+You can earn a ton of welcome bonuses over the years through various card issuers, but you do have to follow the rules if you want to play the game.

 We love different types of rewards

 My family travels around sixteen weeks of the year.
 As a result, we need different types of rewards points for different aspects of our trips.
 We need airline miles to cover the cost of airfare, for example, and hotel points or flexible travel points to cover hotels and Airbnbs.
 We also like having flexible travel credit — like the kind you earn with the Barclaycard Arrival Plus World Elite Mastercard — to cover trains, excursions, day trips and more.

 This is yet another reason we like to have multiple credit cards that work with several different rewards programs.
 With all kinds of points and miles at our disposal, we are able to stretch our travel budget as far as it can go.